wduquette/joe/jug/src/nero/schema_maintenance.md

 Suppose the `Thing` relation has the shape `Thing/id, color, size` and one wanted to drop the `color` attribute in favor of a separate `Color/id, color` relation.
-One could write this script:
+The following script makes this change:

 ```nero
 define Thing/id, color, size;